Find A Grave Help

-At the top right corner of every cemetery is a button labeled ‘Add Favorite’.
+At the bottom of the cemetery information section of every cemetery is a button labeled ‘Add Favorite’.
 This will place the cemetery in your ‘Favorite Cemeteries’ list on your Profile.

-Place your mouse over the 'Favorited' button in the upper right corner of the cemetery page.
+Place your mouse over the 'Favorited' button in the bottom of the cemetery information section of the cemetery page.
 The button will change to 'Unfavorite.'
 Clicking the button will remove the cemetery from your 'Favorite Cemeteries' list on your Profile.

 Go to the memorial you wish to add a flower.
 In the flowers section select ‘Leave a Flower’.
 Select the category of Flower, then the Flower.
 You can also leave a Public Note if desired.
 Once completed, select the ‘Add Flower and Note’ button.

 Select the Flowers page on the memorial.
-Locate your flower and select the trashcan icon in the upper right of the flower.
+Locate and hover over your flower and select the trashcan icon.
 Confirm you wish to delete it.

 Limit flowers to no more than one flower per memorial per day.

 Do not leave derogatory, politically charged, biographical information, or obituaries as a note.
 Inappropriate notes will be removed, and members who continue to abuse notes will have their account closed.